No Vaginal Exams!

 Stepping into the unknown is the nature of labor, birth and being a parent.
 Care providers do a disservice to mamas by prophesying when their baby will arrive.

-But, I can understand why it is done – because it is HARD to sit in the unknown with an expecting mama and to not know with her.
+But, I can understand why it is done – because it is HARD to sit in the unknown with an expecting mama and not know with her.

 However, care providers should censor birth predictions because it is much more compassionate to hold the space for mamas while they step into the unknown than to predict the future.